 What is an Intensive Outpatient Program?

+An IOP is a higher level of treatment than an OP, and typically consists of 9 hours of clinical treatment during the week, usually spread over 3 to 5 days.
 Treatment can be done on an outpatient, intensive outpatient, or residential basis.
 The difference in these programs is the amount of time dedicated to treatment and the level of immersion the patient experiences when enrolled in their recovery program.

 Each style of treatment has specific advantages, and individuals with diverse needs can benefit from each program based upon their specific treatment goals and life circumstances at the time of their admission into rehab.
 The programs most typically offered by drug and alcohol rehabilitation facilities are: